 What Should You Provide for an ICP Filing Application?

 If your business has already been registered in China, you’ll have to complete forms for the ICP filing application.
 These should contain your company business license in China, contact person in China, email address, ID card number, website name, domain name, the language you’re using, and the content type you’re providing.

 Moreover, you need to provide the ID, passport, and other pieces of information about your business’ legal representative and your webmaster that should be based in China.
 They must have a photo at your hosting provider’s office along with its logo.

 Then, you have to provide a special domain certificate or WHOIS details.
 While these domain registrars outside the country don’t usually give these certificates, you can request a Domain Registration Certificate.

 Alternatively, you can use your domain name’s WHOIS information and send it to the MIIT.
-There are even provinces that accept screenshots of domain WHOIS.
+There are even provinces that accept screenshots of the domain WHOIS.
 Transferring your current domain name to a domain registrar in China is another option for you.
 Once you select this route, registration of the website domain must also be made on the Chinese entity.
 However, this is only for application purposes and, thus, temporary.

 How Long Does Gaining ICP Certification in China Take?

 Generally, you’ll have to wait for four to eight weeks before you can secure an ICP license in China.
 For commercial ICP licenses, however, it usually takes 60 to 90 days for the entire process to be completed.
 Moreover, the business should apply straight to the Ministry of Industry and Information Technology.

 What To Do Next After Obtaining Your ICP License